-Chelsea Women v Brighton & Hove Albion Women
+Chelsea bounce back from cup loss to beat Brighton

 Post update

-Foul by Emma Kullberg (Brighton and Hove Albion Women).
+Alsu Abdullina (Chelsea Women) wins a free kick in the defensive half.

-Goal!
-Chelsea Women 2, Brighton and Hove Albion Women 0.
-Jess Carter (Chelsea Women) right footed shot from the right side of the six yard box to the centre of the goal following a corner.
+Foul by Katie Robinson (Brighton and Hove Albion Women).

 Post update